 Franchisors do generally provide an estimate of how much working capital you’ll require, but you should back this up with your own research and do your own calculations with the help of your accountant.
 Talk to other franchisees in the system about how much they needed.

-If you choose a home-based franchise, obviously there will not be any buildout costs associated with it, but there may be other expenses like vehicles.
+If you choose a home-based franchise, obviously there will not be any buildout costs associated with it, but there may be other expenses like vehicles or computer setup.

 If you are purchasing a retail franchise or some other kind of franchise that sells products, you will need inventory.
 This is another cost that will vary widely between franchises, but your franchisor should be able to help you with estimates.
 You might have to purchase between $20,000 and $150,000 worth of inventory depending on the business.
 No matter what, you should be strategic when buying inventory.